verbb/formie/docs/developers/custom-field.md

 ```

 The schema system is shared by fields, notifications, integrations and other form-builder UIs, so it is covered in more detail in [Schema](/developers/schema).

+To expose organisation-wide defaults for your field type, opt in with `supportedDefaults()`.
+See [Field Defaults](/developers/field-defaults).

 ## Templates
 There are also a number of rendering pieces custom fields should provide.
 These are namely: